Vessel Sourcing Service

 Market and Technical View Combined

-SVC Marine does not treat vessel sourcing as only a broker introduction.
-We combine market search with technical screening, inspection thinking and practical post-purchase risk review.
+SVC Marine combines market search with technical screening, inspection thinking and practical post-purchase risk review.
+This helps buyers avoid vessels that are available but not suitable.

 Practical S&P Experience

-We support buyers with vessel sourcing, sale and purchase coordination, inspection, delivery planning and repair follow-up.
+SVC Marine handles vessel sourcing, sale and purchase follow-up, inspection, delivery planning and repair follow-up based on real transaction and field experience.

 Owner-Side Mindset